marihachi/carol-js/doc/api.md

 Pattern.many(min: number, max: number, greedy?: boolean): Pattern Pattern.many(opts: { min?: number, max?: number, greedy?: boolean, length?: number }): Pattern
 ```
+Creates a new pattern that repeats the pattern.

 ### Method: option
 ```
 Pattern.option(greedy?: boolean): Pattern
 ```
+Create a new pattern that is allowed to not match the pattern.

 ### Method: capture
 ```
 Pattern.capture(): Pattern
 ```
+Capture the pattern.

 ### Method: toRegex
 ```
 Pattern.toRegex(flags?: Flag | Flag[]): RegExp
 ```
+Build a RegExp from the pattern.